 Robin Hood Privacy Notice

-Nottingham City Council is a data controller for the purposes of the Data Protection Act 1998 (the Act).
-Nottingham City Council will process the Citizen’s data in accordance with the Act and will use the Customer’s data for the following purposes:
+Nottingham City Council is a data controller for the purposes of the General Data Protection Regulation (GDPR) 2018.
+Nottingham City Council will process the Citizen’s data in accordance with GDPR and will use the Customer’s data for the following purposes:

 - To provide the Customer with the service they applied for and for ongoing administration of the service;